 What temperature your steak is before you put it on the griddle is another debatable topic…

-Some people swear by taking your meat out of the refrigerator about 1-2 hours before cooking to bring it up to room temp.
+Some people swear by taking your meat out of the refrigerator about 1-2 hours before cooking to bring it up to room temperature.
 But we didn’t have that luxury in an actual steakhouse restaurant kitchen.
 I would hate to see how the health inspector would have responded if he came in and saw a hundred steaks out on the counter and out of refrigeration.
 Especially given that the “danger zone” for food temperature is 40 – 140 degrees F, and if your steaks are room temp, then they’re technically in that danger zone.

 Overall, my recommendation is to experiment with different methods, cooking it right from the refrigerator or leaving it out on the counter for 30-90 minutes to determine which way you prefer.
 Though I doubt that you’ll see a noticeable difference.